Akash-Chourasia13/Python-Codes/README.md

 # Python-Codes
-This are the programs which I have done during learning Git.
+This are the programs which I have done during learning Python.